zhen69/Linux-Simulator/README.md

 # Linux-Simulator
-As Linux gains popularity in the tech industry, many companies expect individuals to at least have some basic knowledge of it.
-Hence, the purpose of this project is to help individuals learn Linux by playing with command lines like pwd, ls, mkdir, touch, cd, find, rm, and mv.
+<p>As Linux gains popularity in the tech industry, many companies expect individuals to at least have some basic knowledge of it.
+Hence, the purpose of this project is to help individuals learn Linux by playing with command lines like pwd, ls, mkdir, touch, cd, find, rm, and mv.</p>

-Language Used: Java
+<b>Language Used:</b> Java

-Concepts: Basics of Linux, Object-Oriented Programming, and Data Structure (Custom Tree Structure where each node has a maximum of 10 children).
+<b>Concepts:</b> Basics of Linux, Object-Oriented Programming, and Data Structure (Custom Tree Structure where each node has a maximum of 10 children).

-Restrictions: No API classes are allowed despite the Scanner and Array classes.
+<b>Restrictions:</b> No API classes are allowed despite the Scanner and Array classes.